 This multicenter, non-randomized, open-label study will evaluate the efficacy and safety of six treatment regimens in participants with advanced solid tumors for whom therapies that will convey clinical benefit are not available and / or are not suitable options per the treating physician's judgment.

 Location: 17 locations

 TAPUR: Testing the Use of Food and Drug Administration (FDA) Approved Drugs That Target a Specific Abnormality in a Tumor Gene in People With Advanced Stage Cancer

 The purpose of the study is to learn from the real world practice of prescribing targeted therapies to patients with advanced cancer whose tumor harbors a genomic variant known to be a drug target or to predict sensitivity to a drug.
 NOTE: Due to character limits, the arms section does NOT include all TAPUR Study relevant biomarkers.
 For additional information, contact TAPUR@asco.org, or if a patient, your nearest participating TAPUR site (see participating centers).

-This phase II trial studies how well radiation therapy and vismodegib work in treating patients with locally advanced head and neck cancer.
+This phase II trial studies how well radiation therapy and vismodegib work in treating patients with head and neck cancer that has spread to other places in the body.
 Radiation therapy uses high-energy x-rays to kill tumor cells.
 Drugs used in chemotherapy, such as vismodegib, work in different ways to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 Giving radiation therapy together with chemotherapy may kill more tumor cells.